build-on-aws/content/posts/decoding-aws-reinvent-a-guide-for-first-timers/index.md

 On the other hand, stepping out of your comfort zone and attending a session that might seem a stretch can give you a lot of inspiration and shape your future learning paths.
 Remember - re:Invent is your playground!
 There’s no entry tests or judgement, only opportunities to grow and learn.

+## What if I can't get into a session at re:Invent?
+Tips and tricks

+I know it can be disappointing when you don't manage to get a seat at one of your must-see sessions.
+But don't worry - there are still plenty of options!
+Firstly, all breakout sessions are recorded and uploaded to [YouTube](https://www.youtube.com/c/AWSEventsChannel) after re:Invent ends, so you can catch up on anything you missed from home.

+There are also repeat sessions for some of the most popular talks.
+Look out for a "-R" at the end of the session code - this indicates it's a repeat.
+These take place all week long across the different re:Invent venues.
+Keep an eye out too for overflow rooms and "spur of the moment" talks organized by the event staff if a room fills up.
+These overflow sessions will be in the content hubs in each venue.

+And finally, look on the [PeerTalk](https://reinvent.awsevents.com/learn/peertalk/) platform to see if any speakers you wanted to see are taking 1-on-1 session bookings.
+PeerTalk is a great way to network and chat directly with re:Invent experts.
+So don't stress too much if you miss out on reserving a seat.
+With repeats, overflows, PeerTalk and recorded sessions, you'll still have plenty of opportunities to learn from the experts at re:Invent!

 ## Wrapping up

 As you gear up for this exciting event, take a moment to craft an agenda that not only educates but also inspires.
 I’m looking forward to both familiar faces and fresh ones in Las Vegas.
 Until we meet, happy planning!